wdoyle42/lpo_prac/lessons/s1-02-stata_basics/tools_of_the_trade.md

 going to start by using Github Deskto p, but later we'll switch to interfacing with git and github via the command line.

-You'll need to sign up for a github account at (https://github.com/).
+You'll need to sign up for a github account at <https://github.com/>.

 Then you'll want to [download github desktop](https://desktop.github.com/).

 The first thing I want you to do is to create a clone of our class directory.
-Go to (https://github.com/wdoyle42/lpo\_prac), copy the url, then go to File--&gt; Clone directory, then click the "URL" tab, and paste in the URL.
+Go to <https://github.com/wdoyle42/lpo_prac>, copy the url, then go to File--&gt; Clone directory, then click the "URL" tab, and paste in t he URL.

 At a minimum, before every class you'll want to sync your directory with my changes.